kwanit1142/Human-Detection-from-Infrared-Images/README.md

 # Human-Detection-from-Infrared-Images
 Using Support Vector Machine and Extracting Histogram of Oriented Gradient Features

 ## Following are the Materials, Literature and Resources, required to Construct the Detection System.
-Their Detailed Explainations are on the way in short time.
+Their Detailed Explainations are on the way in a short while.

 ### Library Dependencies: